New study aims to cut unnecessary antibiotics for pneumonia patients with normal breathing

 Summary

-This study tested two methods to reduce unnecessary antibiotic use in hospitalized patients treated for pneumonia who had normal breathing rates and oxygen levels.
+This study tested ways to reduce unnecessary antibiotic use in hospitalized patients being treated for pneumonia, but who had normal breathing and oxygen levels.
 Over 600 patients were randomly assigned to usual care, an electronic alert, or pharmacist outreach.
-The goal was to safely shorten antibiotic treatment without harming patients.
+The goal was to see if these methods could safely shorten antibiotic treatment without harming patients.

 Disclaimer